LearnWeb3DAO/MEV-Practical/README.md

 In the initial lines of code, we deployed the `FakeNFT` contract which we wrote.

-After that we created an Alchemy WebSocket Provider, a signer and a Flashbots provider.
+After that we created an Quicknode WebSocket Provider, a signer and a Flashbots provider.
 Note the reason why we created a WebSocket provider this time is because we want to create a socket to listen to every new block that comes in `Goerli` network.
 HTTP Providers, as we had been using previously, work on a request-response model, where a client sends a request to a server, and the server responds back.
 In the case of WebSockets, however, the client opens a connection with the WebSocket server once, and then the server continuously sends them updates as long as the connection remains open.
 Therefore the client does not need to send requests again and again.

 The reason to do that is that all miners in `Goerli` network are not flashbot miners.
 This means for some blocks it might happen that the bundle of transactions you send dont get included.